Sales Management in times of Artificial Intelligence – Five tips to redefine B2B Sales

 Tip 1: Integrating artificial intelligence in your sales process?
 Take care of your people.

-Sales executives and salespeople are a costly resource that should not be wasted.
+Succesful executives do not waste the time of their salesforce, a limited and valuable resource.
 Companies have invested heavily in their hiring, training and development.
 They play a decisive role in building and maintaining the trust of the B2B customer.
 When they leave a company, valuable knowledge and experience are forever gone.

 Sales executives and especially senior key account managers are entirely right to be concerned about AI replacing them.
 What they cannot do is to fight against technology.